stemnetbenchmarks/sythetic_biology_datasets_python/README.md

 - the answers are validated with scores
 - the validated answers (not separately calculated) are pulled into the QA document.

-B. The question and correct-answer as a document, based on the particular dataset.
+B. Q&A: The questions and correct-answers as a document, based on the particular dataset.

 Plus:
 - make a blank score_sheet.csv: